mebusy/notes/dev_notes/AI_CS188_Probability.md

     - We Want :
         P(Q | e₁,...,e<sub>k</sub> )

 - Step 1: Select the entries consistent with the evidence
     - 联合概率表中，找出 和 evidence 相符的 entry
 - Step 2: Sum out H to get joint of Query and evidence
 - Step 3: Normalize

+That's it.
+Take your whole distribution, select what's consistent with your evidence, collapse out variables you don't care about.
+We will be left with only one demension left which is your query, and you normalize.

+What makes this hard is, often, you don't actually have the joint distribution to begin with.

 ---

 ![](../imgs/cs188_prob_joint_table_STWP.png)

 - P(W)
     - Q=W, E=∅ , H={S,T}

 ---

 P(W) | /
 --- | ---
 s   | 0.65